mattstratton/castanet/README.md

 [![Throughput Graph](https://graphs.waffle.io/mattstratton/castanet/throughput.svg)](https://waffle.io/devopsdays/devopsdays-web/metrics)

+If you would like to receive emails when new versions of this theme are released, [subscribe to the announcement email list](http://eepurl.com/cMAJcL).

 # Castanet

 Castanet is a a Hugo theme for sites that are primarily podcasts.
 It is heavily influenced by [ado-hugo](//github.com/arresteddevops/ado-hugo) by [Matt Stratton](//github.com/mattstratton).